On the centralization of the circumcentered-reflection method: Convergence of cCRM

 More than that, if $z$ is in $X$ or $Y$, then it is centralized.
 However, points in $X\cup Y$ are not the most suitable for our algorithmic framework.
 Therefore, our main interest will be on centralized points that are neither in $X$ nor in $Y$.
 Those points will be referred to as \emph{strictly centralized}.
 Note that the definition of strictly centralized point does not necessarily imply that inequality \cref{Eq:reflections-central-ineq} holds strictly.

-We will show in sequel that a pCRM iteration \cref{eq:pCRM-iteration} computed from a strictly centralized point moves towards the solution set of problem \cref{eq:CFP}.
+We will present a series of lemmas aiming to guarantee that the pCRM iteration \cref{eq:pCRM-iteration} computed from a strictly centralized point moves towards the solution set of problem \cref{eq:CFP}.
 However, a pCRM step taken from a non-centralized point may push the next iterate away from the solution set.
-This behavior is depicted in \cref{fig:zC_pCRMa}.
+This behavior is depicted in \Cref{fig:zC_pCRM}.
+Note in \Cref{fig:zC_pCRMa} that going from $z$ to $z_{\Cent}$ is already better than moving from $z$ to $z_{\pCRM}$.
+Furthermore, we get even closer to the solution set with $z_{\cCRM}$.
+To make this visible, we present part of \Cref{fig:zC_pCRMa} zoomed in \Cref{fig:zC_pCRMb}.
+In this way, we illustrate the benefit of the combination of centralization and computation of parallel circumcenter.

 The next lemma shows that the composition of SPM and MAP, mentioned in the introduction, provides either a strictly centralized point or a solution of problem \cref{eq:CFP}.